Vestibular Stimulation to Trigger Adipose Loss (VeSTAL) Clinical Trial

 a study on Obesity

 A randomized, double blind sham controlled clinical trial to evaluate the efficacy of vestibular nerve stimulation (VeNS), combined with a lifestyle modification program, compared to a sham control and a lifestyle modification program as a means of reducing excess body weight and body fat.
 The purpose of this investigation device study is to collect data to support regulatory submissions, primarily in the United States of America (USA), but it may also be used to support submissions in other regions, including the European Union (EU).

 Clinical Investigation Protocol for the Demonstration of Safety and Efficacy of VeSTAL Weight Loss Device in Human Subjects.
 Randomized Study of VeSTAL in Patients Who Are Overweight

 In total there will be approximately 200 patients enrolled on the study around both sites.
-At the UCSD site there will be a total of 106 total subjects (53 active treatment and 53 control subjects) who are randomized into the treatment protocols having passed the screening criteria.
-At the UU site there will be a total of 94 total subjects (47 active and 47 control subjects).
+At the UCSD site there will be a total of about 106 total subjects (53 active treatment and 53 control subjects) who are randomized into the treatment protocols having passed the screening criteria.
+At the UU site there will be a total of about 94 total subjects (47 active and 47 control subjects).